MOSCOW BLOG: Are sanctions failing?

 But that doesn’t help Ukraine win the war.
 Putin has already put Russia’s economy on a war footing, while the West is only just starting to do that.
 Russian missiles made in August have started appearing on the battlefield, but the Western production of new arms and ammo are only expected to arrive next summer.

-The debate going on now is about crushing sanctions that will collapse the Russian economy immediately, not in five year’s time; that is what Poland and the Balts are pushing for.
+The debate going on now is about crushing sanctions that will collapse the Russian economy immediately, not in five years' time; that is what Poland and the Balts are pushing for.
 But the rest of the EU realise that those kinds of sanctions would also crush their own economies, so they are resisting.
-Bottom line in my opinion is that the EU doesn’t have the stomach to take any serious damage for Ukraine’s sake.
+Bottom line in my opinion is, the EU doesn’t have the stomach to take any serious damage for Ukraine’s sake.
 The Commission just had a report that assessed the damage to itself thanks to the war as fairly mild and costing a modest €550bn in relief, which given the size of the EU economy is pretty modest.

 This is currently a proxy war with Russia, but the point of proxy wars is you are supposed to let someone else do the fighting, so you don’t have to, so that your life stays normal.